Prathamesh326/instagram-follower-bot/README.md

     pip install selenium
     ```

 3. Download Chrome WebDriver and add it to your system's PATH.
-You can download it from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 4. Update the `SIMILAR_ACCOUNT`, `USERNAME`, and `PASSWORD` variables in the `bot.py` file with your Instagram username, password, and the target account whose followers you want to follow.